Course Application Page for BSc (Hons) Diagnostic Radiography and Imaging (ARD)

 The modes of payment includes cash, cheque, credit card, telegraphic transfer, money order and cashier’s order.

 Limited numbers of education sponsorship may be available each year.
 Sponsorships typically comes with a working bond.
 Please refer to Section 5.

 Can I choose the hospital / organisation for my clinical placement?

 Students will not be able to choose the clinical placement site.
 This is intended so that the students gain the required clinical experience from various healthcare settings.

 What are the career prospects for graduates of the course?

 Diagnostic Radiographers are well sought after in Singapore and overseas.
 This programme is designed to provide the motivation and encouragement for personal development as a practitioner, in preparation for a fast-paced and rewarding career.
 Diagnostic radiography provides excellent career prospects with the opportunity for continuous career development.

 In Singapore alone, four new acute care hospitals are being completed over the next 3 – 4 years and will require qualified radiographers in their daily operations.
 Singapore is projected to be developing into a healthcare hub and a health tourism destination, with many healthcare facilities being added to boost capacity in light of an ageing population trend in most developed countries.
 Healthcare professionals across all fields including diagnostic radiographers will be required as facilities commence their operations.

-For example, CareersSG-Healthcare highlights the state of the Singapore Healthcare System in April 2016.
 The Singapore 2020 Healthcare Manpower Plan also highlights the growth in healthcare jobs where a total of 30,000 new healthcare jobs are projected to be created between 2015 and 2020 due to the aging population and new infrastructures being completed.